 Parkinson’s symptoms develop as a result of a loss of brain cells that produce dopamine.
 Researchers believe that exercise helps the brain rebuild lost connections, create new ones, and ensure that existing ones remain in place.
 Additional information gleaned includes:

 - Gains were achieved in balance, stride length, and gait speed after treadmill exercise – surprisingly, in as little as just one session, and lasting for weeks after.

 - Coordination and motor function both increased in participants who pedaled faster on a stationary bike – and again, those results lingered for weeks after the initial gain.

 - Marked improvements in normal movement were detected in Parkinson’s patients who engaged in regular exercise programs over those who did not.

 These outcomes were realized through consistent, ongoing exercise.
 The results have shown that the protective benefits achieved did cease when the level and intensity of the exercise was reduced, or if it was implemented for only a short duration of time.
 The necessary criteria for long-term results can be compared to the criteria required to aid those recovering from a stroke or traumatic brain injury: specificity, intensity, difficulty, and complexity.

 Further research is now underway to zero in even further on the particular benefits of exercise for those with Parkinson’s disease, and the reasoning behind those benefits.
 In the meantime, if someone you love has been diagnosed with Parkinson’s, it’s certainly worthwhile to talk to his or her doctor for recommendations on an exercise plan.

-Nightingale Homecare, the top-rated provider of both medical and non-medical home care in Phoenix and surrounding communities, is available to help those challenged by Parkinson’s symptoms as well, through our Journeys Parkinson’s and Movement Disorder program, along with services such as:
+Nightingale Homecare, the top-rated provider of both medical and non-medical senior home care in Phoenix and surrounding communities, is available to help those challenged by Parkinson’s symptoms as well, through our Journeys Parkinson’s and Movement Disorder program, along with services such as:

 - Helping seniors participate in physician-approved exercise programs